List of Panels:

 The anonymous figure at the very bottom of service is a prone soldier representing this ultimate sacrifice.
 The gravestone at his head crosses over into the remembrance panel.
 A woman kneels in grief before it.
 She could be his wife, his sister, or the daughter he never knew.

 This was as far as I got before we welcomed rain on November 13 across northern California.
-I’ll complete the service panel web page very soon.
+I’ll complete the service panel and its web page this summer in 2021.

 panel 25 remembrance